BrianVia/BrianVia/README.md

 #### ☕ Comfortable with:
 - Kotlin (and getting better every day! ⚡)
+- Databases (Postgres mostly)
 - NodeJS
 - Bash
 - YAML

 #### 📚 Getting better with:
-- Functional Programming
-- Databases (Postgres mostly)
+- Astro
+- Backend Distributed Systems & Architecture

-## ⚙️ What I'm Interested In
+## ⚙️ What I'm Interested In (That I'm Not Doing Currently)
-- AWS and other cloud providers
-- Distributed Systems and Services
-- DevOps & Site Reliablity Engineering
+- Site Reliablity Engineering
-- Web3 & Blockchain Applications